Skip to content

 Auto-memory

-After running /edikt:context, edikt writes a compact snapshot to Claude's auto-memory (~/.claude/projects/.../memory/MEMORY.md).
-This file is automatically loaded at the start of every future session — so Claude knows the project name, stack, active plan, and hard invariants without you running /edikt:context first.
+After running /edikt:context, edikt writes a compact snapshot to the model's auto-memory (~/.claude/projects/.../memory/MEMORY.md).
+This file is automatically loaded at the start of every future session — so the model knows the project name, stack, active plan, and hard invariants without you running /edikt:context first.

 The SessionStart hook checks if memory is stale (>7 days old) and prompts you to refresh.
 The memory file is local to your machine, not committed to git.